Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/fiend/reduced-threat-hezrou-tftyp.md

 "languages": "Abyssal, telepathy 120 ft."
 "cr": "8"
 "traits":
+- "desc": "A reduced-threat monster takes a −2 penalty on attack rolls (included in\
+    \ the stat block), ability checks (included in the stat block for skill proficiencies),\
+    \ saving throws (included in the stat block for saving throw proficiencies), and\
+    \ saving throw DCs (included in the stat block)."
+  "name": "Reduced Threat"
 - "desc": "The hezrou has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
 - "desc": "Any creature that starts its turn within 10 feet of the hezrou must succeed\
-    \ on a DC 14 Constitution saving throw or be [poisoned](/2-Mechanics/CLI/rules/conditions.md#poisoned)\
+    \ on a DC 12 Constitution saving throw or be [poisoned](/2-Mechanics/CLI/rules/conditions.md#poisoned)\
     \ until the start of its next turn.
 On a successful saving throw, the creature\
     \ is immune to the hezrou's stench for 24 hours."
   "name": "Stench"
 "actions":
 - "desc": "The hezrou makes three attacks: one with its bite and two with its claws."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+- "desc": "Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 15\
     \ (2d10 + 4) piercing damage."
   "name": "Bite"
-- "desc": "Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+- "desc": "Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 11\
     \ (2d6 + 4) slashing damage."
   "name": "Claws"
 "source":